Sample Poultry Farming Business Plan Template

 Thank you for asking.

-One day I was reading something on the internet and I saw the writer writing the price of W= #XXX and the price of K=$YYY.
+One day I was reading something on the internet, and I saw the writer writing the price of W= #XXX and the price of K=$YYY.

-He’s not smart.
+He’s not intelligent.

-You just have the idea of the above quantity estimate and go out, ask for where they are selling poultry feeds in your locality, ask for different feeds I have mentioned earlier, and their prices.
+You have the idea of the above quantity estimate and go out, ask where they are selling poultry feeds in your locality, ask for different feeds I have mentioned earlier, and their prices.

-Check the feeds’ bag to see the quantity (in kilograms) and then come back home to do your math and the estimate.
+Check the feeds’ bag to see the quantity (in kilograms), and then come back home to do your math and the estimate.

 After your cost estimate, plus the revenue (as analyzed earlier), you should be able to come up with good answers to these questions;

-1. With your present capital or resources, like how many layer or broiler birds can you conveniently raise?
+1. With your present capital or resources, how many layer or broiler birds can you conveniently raise?

 These facts and figures are what will give you confidence.

-Egg Production & Birds Mortality Rate
+Egg Production & Birds’ Mortality Rate

-Here let’s talk about the nature of chickens’ egg-laying, and the death rate otherwise called the mortality rate.
+Here, let’s talk about the nature of chickens’ egg-laying and the death rate, otherwise called the mortality rate.

 They have committed two blunders here.